kapgarxmatters/TeamCity/README.md

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
-* [JenkinsLibrary.js](JenkinsLibrary.js) - The javascript file to be pasted into a Shared Library.
-Jenkins is limited to pushing 3 or 4 environmental variables via the http_request plugin.
-This library reaches back into Jenkins via a GET command to extract additional information about the build.
+* [teamcityUtility.js](teamcityUtility.js) - The javascript file to be pasted into a Shared Library.
+TeamCity pushes the general changes of a build.
+This library reaches back into Teamcity to get the changes for each individual who committed on this build.
-* [Jenkins.zip](Jenkins.zip) - The Communication Plan (optional).
+* [TeamCity.zip](TeamCity.zip) - The Communication Plan (optional).
 You can use this pre built communication plan and import it into your xMatters instance or create one from scratch.
-* [JenkinsIB.js](JenkinsIB.js) - The javascript file to be pasted into the Inbound IB component.
+* [Inbound_Build.js](Inbound_Build.js) - The javascript file to be pasted into the Inbound IB component.
 This script calls the library.

 # Installation